France warns Syria over chemical weapons use

 He said Paris supported people on the ground who wanted a free, democratic Syria and were protecting civilians.

-"We are also helping those who are organizing the liberated zones on Syrian territory and it is the buffer zone initiative proposed by Turkey that we are working on," Hollande said.
+"We are also helping those who are organising the liberated zones on Syrian territory and it is the buffer zone initiative proposed by Turkey that we are working on," Hollande said.

 French Foreign Minister Laurent Fabius, who will chair this week's U.N. meeting, suggested on Monday a no-fly zone may become an inevitability if refugee numbers continued to soar.